o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 Existing metrics for reporting packet loss, such as ifInDiscards, ifOutDiscards, ifInErrors, and ifOutErrors defined in MIB-II {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, are insufficient for automating network operations.
 First, they lack precision; for instance, ifInDiscards aggregates all discarded inbound packets without specifying the cause, making it challenging to distinguish between intended and unintended discards.
 Second, these definitions are ambiguous, leading to inconsistent vendor implementations.
 For example, in some implementations ifInErrors accounts only for errored packets that are dropped, while in others, it includes all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these, however, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.
 For example, {{?RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to facilitate automated root cause analysis and impact mitigation, e.g., the "For us" reason code.

-This document defines an information model and corresponding data model for packet loss reporting which address these issues.
+This document defines an information model and corresponding YANG data model for packet loss reporting which address these issues.
 The information model provides precise classification of packet loss to enable accurate automated mitigation.
 The data model specifies a YANG implementation of this framework for network elements, while maintaining consistency through clear semantics.

 The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2.
 This document considers only the signals that may trigger automated mitigation actions and not how the actions are defined or executed.

-{{problem}} describes the problem space and requirements. {{infomodel}} defines the information model and classification scheme. {{datamodel}} specifies the corresponding data model and implementation requirements together with a set of usage examples, and the complete YANG module definition for the data model.
+{{problem}} describes the problem space and requirements. {{infomodel}} defines the information model and classification scheme. {{datamodel}} specifies the corresponding YANG data model and implementation requirements together with a set of usage examples, and the complete YANG module definition.
 The appendices provide additional context and implementation guidance.

 # Terminology {#terminology}